Why an ecommerce solution is more than just a shopping cart

-Some colleagues and I recently worked on a proposal to build an ecommerce solution for a prospective customer in the US.
+Some colleagues and I once worked on a proposal to build an ecommerce solution for a prospective customer in the US.

 The brief was that they wanted a WordPress site plus a standalone shopping cart platform (they mentioned Magento or Prestashop, but they were open to suggestions).
 They expected the finished solution to integrate the shopping cart with WordPress so that the administration of both sites and, more importantly, the customer journey from landing on the website through to purchasing a product from the online store would be seamless.